zurutech/zurutech.github.io/_posts/2020-08-03-making-a-leader-part-3.md

 ## Communication + Problem-Solving = Agreeable decision
 As already said in the second article, when a leader can solve the problem logically and communicate properly, he will build up trust and respect even when his last word on a matter is not what the entire team thinks it is best.
 Sometimes, a technical leader should make a decision that seems terrible by looking at it technically through your professional lens, but for company reasons, you cannot use other strategies.
 In these cases, if a leader has excellent communication skills, he can make his team members work with less frustration by honestly telling them the truth.
 A typical example: "guys, I understand it will not be as good as we wanted, but the deadline is coming, and we will lose money if we do it the right way, right now."
-He can also negotiate with them when he needs it "if you are with me, then we will change it later and make everything the best way.", but then he has to keep his word.
+He can also honestly talk with them and "negotiate" with them when he needs it "if you are with me, then we will change it later and make everything the best way.", but then he has to keep his word.

 ## Teaching Skills + Job Competence = Constructive Feedback
 I already said this, good at communication, and finding recurring employee errors leads to excellent teaching and honest discussions.